DanielTakeshi/deep_learning_practice/bedmake_ssl/README.md

 ## Options

-We have several options for the architecture and loss.
+We have several options for the architecture and loss, called `model_type` in the command line args; here `model` is taken up with the ResNet stem stuff.

 All of these use the pre-trained ResNet 18-stem, where we remove the last layer (which was a (512-2) dense layer) and replace it with a 200-dim output.
 Then,